dang1412/codetube.vn-articles/simple.md

 - Botzees is a coding robotics kit for kids **ages 4 and up**, that combines **creativity, construction, and coding**.

 - Kids can program and code **6 different pre-designed Botzees** or create their own!
 Botzees can be taught to **move, drum, dance, make sounds, and light up** using the free app.

+- **130 uniquely shaped, easy-to-grip blocks with rounded edges** will inspire kids imagination with **tactile, tangible hands-on** learning.
+And then the **30 interactive Augmented Reality puzzles** teach even more coding concepts with visual cues.

+- All above